GitTerraGame/Play-GitTerra-Action/README.md

 Most commonly, if your repository uses the legacy `master` branch instead of the `main` branch, you should change the `branches` value to `master`.

-#### Deploy the map to GitHub Pages
+### Deploy the map to GitHub Pages

-If you don't use GitHub Pages hosting for anything else in your repo, it might be the easies place to put your GitTerra map.
+If you don't use GitHub Pages hosting for anything else in your repo, it might be the easiest place to put your GitTerra map.
 You just need to add some permissions and one more job to the workflow file.
 Here's the full workflow you can use:

 ```yaml
 name: Play GitTerra